MCWComputationalBiologyLab/BioModME/README.md

-# BioSysMod
+# BioModMe

-BioSysMod is an application that is meant to streamline building biological computational models.
+BioModMe is an application that is meant to streamline building biological computational models.
 It is an all-in-one tool that allows the user to build a model, solve for its mathematical equations, and plot all relevant features.

-The application can be accessed online at  https://jwomack7512.shinyapps.io/Model_Builder/.
+The application can be accessed online at  https://biomodme.ctsi.mcw.edu.

-## Launch BioSysMod directly from R
+## Launch BioModMe directly from R
 **Step 1: Install R and RStudio**

 Before running the app you will need to have R and RStudio installed (tested with R 4.1.1 and RStudio 1.4.1717).
 Please check CRAN (<a href="https://cran.r-project.org/" target="_blank">https://cran.r-project.org/</a>) for the installation of R.
 Please check <a href="https://www.rstudio.com/" target="_blank">https://www.rstudio.com/</a> for the installation of RStudio.

-**Step 2: Install the R Shiny package and other packages required by shinyCircos**
+**Step 2: Install the R Shiny package and other packages**

 Start an R session using RStudio and run these lines:
 ```